robertshaw87/Responsive-Portfolio/README.md

 # Responsive Portfolio

 A framework for a portfolio website with additional responsiveness to different screen sizes.
 The layout changes depending on the screen size viewed at.
-Most of the elements aren't functional yet, but the layout and planned content are relevant
+Most of the elements aren't functional yet, but the layout and planned content are relevant.

 ## Getting Started